 Semcon respects your privacy and is committed to protecting your personal data.
-This Policy aims to give you information on how Semcon collects and processes your personal data when you are an external contact of Semcon, meaning when you act as a customer or customer representative, supplier, interested party, prospect customer or shareholder of Semcon.
+This Policy aims to give you information on how Semcon collects and processes your personal data when you are an external contact of Semcon, meaning when you act as a customer or customer representative, supplier, interested party, prospect customer of Semcon.
 This Policy also applies when you visit us at this website (regardless of where you visit it from), including any data you may provide through this website when you sign up to our newsletter, follow us in our other digital channels including social media or otherwise when you communicate with us by e-mail or in other electronic format or if you use any of our external web-based services.
 This Policy will inform you as to how we look after your personal data and tell you about your privacy rights and how the applicable data protection legislation protects you.

 It is important that you read this Policy together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Policy supplements the other notices and is not intended to override them.